The Battle of Megiddo—Part II

 Persepolis.
 Limestone.
 Reign of Xerxes, 486-465 BC (CC BY-SA 2.0)

 This harmony never materialized, not even during the Seleucid Empire, which controlled most of the former lands of the Persian Empire.
-Even with many Greek colonists settling in the former lands of the once mighty Achaemenid Empire, they never truly penetrated or absolutely influenced the indigenous peoples of the Iranian plateau with their Hellenistic culture.
-In time, the Greek settlements looked like mere islands spread out to far from one another to make a true cultural impact in the regions they settled.
-Many of the tribal societies in Iran and further to the east held on to their traditional ways, and looked at the Greeks settling in their areas as unwanted guests or in the modern sense, illegal aliens.
+Even with many Greek colonists settling in the former lands of the once mighty Achaemenid Empire, they never truly penetrated or influenced the indigenous peoples of the Iranian plateau with their Hellenistic culture.
+In time, the Greek settlements looked like mere islands spread out too far from one another to make a true cultural impact in the regions they settled.
+Many of the tribal societies in Iran and further to the east held on to their traditional ways and looked at the Greeks settling in their areas as unwanted guests or, in the modern sense, illegal aliens.

-This demonstrates that Alexander the Greats grand strategy of united racial harmony through Hellenism was not even in the best interest of his successor to his eastern lands, Seleucus, or with the Greeks settling within the eastern lands.
+This demonstrates that Alexander the Great’s grand strategy of united racial harmony through Hellenism was not even in the best interest of his successor to his eastern lands, Seleucus, or with the Greeks settling within the eastern lands.
 Because of this alienation imposed upon the indigenous people on the Iranian plateau, rebellion would soon rise out of this and attack the very masters who preached harmony.

 Alexander the Not-So-Great?

-The notion of Alexander being Μέγας “Great” is indeed a mistake written by those who romanticized the idea later on, which in turn created an argument based on western ethnocentrism that continues.
-If there is anything great that can be said about Alexander it surely was not his foreign or domestic policy, but rather his ability to innovate on the battlefield, which was in itself, was a marvel.
-However, a question remains, why did invade Persia?
+The notion of Alexander being Μέγας “Great” is indeed a mistake written by those who romanticized the idea later on, which in turn created an argument based on Western ethnocentrism that continues.
+If there is anything great that can be said about Alexander, it surely was not his foreign or domestic policy but rather his ability to innovate on the battlefield, which was a marvel.
+However, a question remains: why did you invade Persia?

 Herma of Alexander (Roman copy of a 330 BC statue by Lysippus).
 According to Diodorus, the Alexander sculptures by Lysippus were the most faithful to his true appearance.